CaioSobreira/python_fastapi_products_categories_listing/README.md

 Python FASTAPI project developed from Udemy course https://www.udemy.com/course/fastapi-avancado-2023-2-projetos-tdd-postgresql

-In this course the following technologies/techniques were used:
+In this project the following technologies/techniques were used:
 ##### Python
 ##### FastAPI
 ##### Docker / Docker compose